auth0/docs/articles/clients/client-grant-types.md

 ### Confidential Clients

 Confidential Clients, indicated by the `token_endpoint_auth_method` flag set to anything *except* `none`, are those created in the Dashboard for Regular Web Applications or Non-Interactive Clients.
 Additionally, any Client where `token_endpoint_auth_method` is unspecified is confidential.
-Confidential Clients can be set to the following grant types:
+By default, Confidential Clients are created with the following `grant_types`:

 * `implicit`;